banbox/bandoc/bot/en-US/guide/bot_usage.md

 When `env` is set to `prod` or `test`, it will be submitted to the production environment or test network of the exchange respectively (some exchanges do not support test networks).

-You can configure `spider_addr` in yml, and the robot will automatically try to connect to the crawler when it starts, and subscribe to the current exchange, market and related product data.
+You can configure `spider_addr` in yml, and the robot will automatically try to connect to the crawler when it starts, and subscribe to the current exchange, market and related symbol data.

 You can also add the `-spider` parameter to automatically start the crawler in this process when starting the robot.